spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters.md

 * The CPU and Memory are freed to the Cluster Group upon pausing a Virtual Cluster.

-* Resources such as storage, and Load Balancers remain allocated to a virtual cluster regardless of the state.
+* Resources such as storage, and Load Balancers remain allocated to a Virtual Cluster regardless of the state.

-* The Apps deployed on a virtual cluster go to a pause state when the cluster is paused.
+* The Apps deployed on a Virtual Cluster go to a pause state when the cluster is paused.

-* New apps cannot be deployed on a virtual cluster in the paused state.
+* New apps cannot be deployed on a Virtual Cluster in the paused state.

-* Virtual clusters in a paused state will continue to appear as an entry in the Palette Dev Engine Console.
+* Virtual Clusters in a paused state will continue to appear as an entry in the Palette Dev Engine Console.

 <br />